Trigger-edge/Ohana3DS-Simple/Readme.md

 The default export directory is the same directory the executable is in.
 This is hardcoded.

-You might need to make heavy modifications in order to export certain stuff (Animation exporting is untested) or exporting it in a different directory.
+You may need to make heavy modifications in order to export certain stuff (Animation exporting is untested) or exporting it in a different directory.